 Next take the goals for one year’s time and do the same in as much details as possible.
 Again do the same for the five year goals.
 If you can try to break down your five year goals into actions, potential obstacles and solutions.
 Is there anything you can do today to start working towards your goals for next year or goals for five year’s time?

-Here is an example from a previous client
+Here is a goal and an action list from a previous client

 Goal for one month’s time – I want to have spoken to my manager about promotion and future opportunities within my current role.